kupietools/kupietests-ai-coding-assistants-1/README.md

 **Zencoder** did successfully fix the sole instance of the error that triggered the first fatal error, but nothing else.
 So I told it to fix the rest.
 It said that it did, but left some unfixed.
 I told it it had left some unfixed, and went through again and said it fixed everything, but some were still unfixed.
 At that point, I had spent longer than it would have taken me to correct the template literals by hand, so, I called it a fail.

 **Claude 3.5 Sonnet** spotted and fixed the problem immediately, and silently removed a bunch of the javascript code needed for all the plugin features to work correctly.

+**ChatGPT 4o**, after repeated cajoling, eventually figued out that the problem was the template literals, and repeatedly eviscerated the entire plugin, mangling and deleting the majority of the code while insisting it was preserving all code and functionality and just fixing the errors.